suryakumardevarajan/suryakumardevarajan/README.md

 I am a Graduate Research Student in Electrical & Computer Engineering at McGill University.
 I am a Budding Data Analyst, a Machine Lerning Enthusaist, and a Embedded Software Enginner.
 A former Associate Software Engineer at Robert Bosch.
 Besides my Professional life, I enjoy cooking, hiking, biking, solving sudoku and playing cricket

-I've been spending my time by immersing myself in many different works and projects, and improve my coding skills.
+I've been spending my time by immersing myself in many different works and projects on ML, doing social services, and improve my coding skills.

 ### What I'm focusing on 👨‍💻